 5. Be Active on Quora, Reddit & Co.

-Don’t go in there and copy / past your job search in every thread!
+Don’t go in there and copy/paste your job search in every thread!
 That is super annoying and will only get you marked as spam.

 6. Ask for Referrals